Skip to content

 (I) CELLULAR PHONES

-There is a F.M transmitter in the cellular phone which converts the frequency of words into signals and transmits them.
+There is an F.M transmitter in the cellular phone which converts the frequency of words into signals and transmits them.

-In cellular telephone system a wide area is divided into number of small ranges.
+In a cellular telephone system, a wide area is divided into a number of small ranges.
 Each range has its transmitter.
 Cellular phone has an antenna and when it receives a message it gives signals.
-The consumer push a button and it gets connected to the local transmitter of the particular range from which he gets the message or can send message through radio waves.
+The consumer pushes a button and it gets connected to the local transmitter of the particular range from which he gets the message or can send the message through radio waves.
 The whole system is self-operated.

-It is a means of oral communication and can easily be used in car. train etc. It can be operated in any part of the country and also anywhere in the world where you have this communication system.
-It is an important tool of ‘time management and a business man can make his valuable time more productive.
-Cellular phone system is a boon in communication process, particularly in the earthquake etc. When landline phone get jammed.
+It is a means of oral communication and can easily be used in the car. train etc. It can be operated in any part of the country and also anywhere in the world where you have this communication system.
+It is an important tool of ‘time management and a businessman can make his valuable time more productive.
+The cellular phone system is a boon in the communication process, particularly in earthquakes, etc. When the landline phone gets jammed.
 Cellular phones are very useful to those businessmen who have to travel a lot in connection with their business work.
+(BCom Forms of Modern Communication Notes Study Material)

 Advantages of Cellular Phones

-1. Cellular phone can be used while moving or travelling and also from anywhere.
+1. Cellular phones can be used while moving or traveling and also from anywhere.
 One can easily keep himself connected with others from anywhere and at any time.
+(BCom Forms of Modern Communication Notes Study Material)

-2. During natural calamity or disaster like floods, earthquakes when landline phones are out of order or damaged, importance of cellular phones can be realised.
+2. During natural calamities or disasters like floods, or earthquakes when landline phones are out of order or damaged, the importance of cellular phones can be realized.
+(BCom Forms of Modern Communication Notes Study Material)

 3. Cellular phones can be used to talk on other cellular phones or on landline phones.